State of Aging in TN

 State of Aging in TN: Shorts

-Check out the first in our new series of short conversations about the needs of older Tennesseans.
+Check out the first in our new series of short, audio-only conversations about the needs of older Tennesseans.

 Matthews is the Director of the Southwest Tennessee Development District’s Area Agency on Aging and Disability (SWAAAD).
 She attended Liberty University in Lynchburg, Virginia as a history major and was a National Debate Tournament champion in 1995.
 Upon return from college, she worked for the Tennessee Disability Coalition in Nashville (providing information and assistance services for consumers calling the Coalition), the Tennessee Brain Injury Association, the Autism Society of Middle Tennessee, and the Middle Tennessee Center for Independent Living.

 - More about Shelley Matthews